arpankbasak/ZFE_UJ/README.md

 # About
 This repository contains working files.
-These files are accurate and treat the contains as a toy.
+These files are not accurate or finalized.
+Therefore, treat them contains as a toy.

 1. Seminar
 2. Poster